 Your child's first dentist's visit will likely involve a review of their oral health history, an assessment of their current oral health, instructions for proper cleaning techniques, and scheduling follow-up visits or necessary treatments.

 Be prepared for the dentist to interview you about the development of your child's teeth.
 He'll want to know exactly when the teeth came in, how many teeth you've noticed, and what your child's teething habits are.
 You'll also get the chance to ask questions about your child's dental health.
 The list you wrote the night before will help make sure that you address everything.

-After getting your child's dental history, the dentist will ask you to hold your child so that they are facing you.
-The dentist will sit on a chair facing you as well and have you put your baby's head in his lap so that you can both look at the teeth at the same time.
-The dentist will examine your child's teeth and gums and give you recommendations about how to best care for them.
-He will also demonstrate teeth-cleaning procedures like brushing and have you try them in front of him so that he can make sure you know how to brush them correctly.
+After getting your child's dental history, the dentist will examine your child's teeth and gums and give you recommendations about how to best care for them.
+He may also demonstrate teeth-cleaning procedures like brushing and have you try them in front of him so that he can make sure you know how to brush them correctly.

 Finally, your dentist should give you an overview of how your child's teeth and gums will develop and schedule a follow-up visit so that he can check your child's development.

 The American Academy of Pediatric Dentistry suggests bringing your child to the dentist six months after his first tooth comes in or by his first birthday, whichever comes first.

 It's best to bring very young children into the dentist's office early in the morning.
 Infants tend to be more alert and less irritable in the mornings